dogweather/forkful/content/en/kotlin/data-formats-and-serialization/working-with-csv.md

 weight: 37
 ---

-## What & Why?

-Working with CSV (Comma-Separated Values) involves reading from and writing data to CSV files, a common format for storing tabular data in plain text.
-Programmers manipulate CSV files to easily exchange data between different applications, databases, or to facilitate data processing and analysis tasks.

 ## How to:
 Kotlin, being a statically typed programming language that runs on the JVM, does not include a built-in library for handling CSV files.
 However, you can use the Java `BufferedReader` and `FileWriter` classes for basic operations, or leverage popular third-party libraries like `kotlinx.serialization` and `opencsv` for more advanced functionality.

 ### Reading a CSV file using BufferedReader:
 ```kotlin
 import java.io.BufferedReader
 import java.io.FileReader